 @Photos by Eliška šestáková, Belén Albor, Peter O'Toole

-Since 2012, VSI has played a pivotal role in the fight against rhododendron in Killarney National Park through holding four, two week summer projects annually.
-These summer projects attract volunteers from all over the world who are intersted in this immensely important conservation work.
-Along with Conservation Rangers, including Peter O’Toole and Tim Cahalane, volunteers have used a variety of methods to help control the highly invasive and destrutive Rhododendron ponticum.
+Since 2012, VSI has played a pivotal role in the fight against rhododendron in Killarney National Park through holding four, two-week summer volunteer projects annually.
+These summer projects attract volunteers from all over the world who are interested in this immensely important conservation work.
+Along with Conservation Rangers, including Peter O’Toole and Tim Cahalane, volunteers have used a variety of methods to help control the highly invasive and destructive Rhododendron ponticum.
 Volunteers have the opportunity to live within Killarney National Park itself, and work with a team to preserve natural Irish beauty.

 This project offers volunteers an exciting opportunity to experience working in an extensive number of areas across the park while making a vital contribution to the conservation of key woodland habitats.

 Dates of the Killarney NP projects for the season 2020:

 3rd project: 02.08. - 15.08.